 Unfortunately, the free version that I have access to does not include the visual builder.
 But if you pay for the Pro version, you will get that drag-and-drop builder.

-Overall, I think Master Slider's interface has a bit more of a user-friendly design than LayerSlider.
-There's more white space, which makes the number of options feel less overwhelming.
+Overall, I think Master Slider’s interface has a user-friendly design.
+There’s a decent amount of white space, which makes the number of options feel less overwhelming.